 They produce less heat, save more energy, and last very long.
 They also produce several lighting colors and other benefits.
 You will be missing a lot if you are not using LED bulbs.

-But since a single LED can not illuminate a large space, a combination of LEDs are usually necessary.
+But since a single LED can not illuminate a large space, a combination of LEDs is usually necessary.

 In most cases, we use surface mount device LEDs as they are more compact, and equally produce excellent lumen.